Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

-For convenience, a reductive algebraic group in our paper could be nonconnected.
-For any algebraic group $G$, we use $G^\circ$ and $Z(G)$ to denote the neutral connected component and the center of $G$.
-When $G$ is reductive, by the rank of $G$ we mean the rank of any maximal torus of $G$.
+A reductive algebraic group in our paper may be nonconnected.
+Given an algebraic group $G$, we use $G^\circ$ to denote the neutral connected component and use $Z(G)$ to denote the center of $G$.
+When $G$ is reductive, the rank of $G$ means the rank of any maximal torus of $G$.

 For any field $F$, we use $\bar{F}$ to denote a chosen algebraic closure of $F$.
 For any finite dimensional vector space $V$ over $F$ and any subset $S$ of $V$, we use $\Span_F(S)$ to denote the smallest sub $F$-vector space of $V$ containing $S$.